formula/formula/README.md

 For more information see [Docs](./Docs.org) or read the code.

-If you want a reduction-based Flux implementation on top of this then see [FoundryStore](https://github.com/FunctionFoundry/FoundryStore).
+If you want state management too then see [FoundryStore](https://github.com/FunctionFoundry/FoundryStore).